ansible/ansible-lint/docs/rules.rst

 .. code-block:: yaml

-    - name: this would typically fire GitHasVersionRule 401 and BecomeUserWithoutBecomeRule 501
+    - name: this would typically fire git-latest and partial-become
-      become_user: alice  # noqa 401 501
+      become_user: alice  # noqa git-latest partial-become
       git: src=/path/to/git/repo dest=checkout

 If the rule is line-based, ``# noqa [rule_id]`` must be at the end of the